penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/calculated.md

 **Calculated Item: P99 Network Latency (15 minutes)**

-We compute the 99th percentile over the last 15 minutes.
+For effective trend analysis and anomaly detection, the system aggregates the ICMP response times to derive the $99^{th}$ percentile using the last 15 minutes of collected data.

 | Field | Value |
 | ----  |----   |